 Lee Swanstrom, MD, FACS

 Dr. Swanstrom graduated from Creighton University in Omaha, NE.
 He later completed his internship and residency in general surgery at Emanual Hospital and Oregon Health & Science University (OHSU).
 Dr. Swanstrom finished his fellowship in surgical endoscopy at the University of Western Ontario, London, ON.
-He brings The Oregon Clinic - Gastrointestinal and Minimally Invasive Surgery (GMIS) several honors and awards, including the Golden Scalpel Award for Excellence in Teaching from the Maricopa Medical Center in Phoenix, AZ.
-He was also featured as one of Portland Monthly Magazines Top Doctors in 2006 and 2007.
-Dr. Swanstrom is the Director for the Legacy Minimally Invasive Surgery Program and the Fellowship Director for Legacy Minimally Invasive Surgery Postgraduate Fellowships.
+He brings The Oregon Clinic - Gastrointestinal and Minimally Invasive Surgery (GMIS) multiple honors and awards, including an honorary fellowship of the Royal College of Surgeons of England, An honorary appointment to the French Academy of Surgery, the Golden Scalpel Award for Excellence in Teaching and others.
+He has been featured as one of Portland Monthly Magazines Top Doctors in 2006 and 2007.
+Dr. Swanstrom is the Fellowship Director for Providence Minimally Invasive Surgery Postgraduate Fellowships and is a Director of the Institute for Image Guided Surgery in Strasbourg, France.

 - Undergraduate & Graduate, University of Colorado & University of Paris

 - M.D., Creighton University, Omaha, NE